yzi-yzi/weather_app/README.md

 - `styles/` this folder is for writing the utils scss like `variables` `mixins` or `functions`

-- `utils/` this folder incules `constant.js`, the file you can store some constants for using in app.
-Beside, there are a lot of utils function handler that will be reuse many time in app.
-Feel free to write your own utils function, just make it more meaning and name it `Camelcase`.
+- `utils/` this folder includes `constant.js`, the file you can store some constants for using in app.\
+Beside, there are a lot of util functions handler that will be reuse many time in app.
+Feel free to write your own util functions, just make it more meaning and name it `Camelcase`.

 #### config/